Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 As advanced as bamlanivimab is, Beckman points out we already have other tools at our disposal that can give us protection from COVID-19.
 “There's a lot of things people are doing on their own - wearing masks, social distancing.
 Bamlanivimab is simply another tool that we have to hopefully avoid coming to the hospital.”

 UCHealth was allocated nearly 650 doses of the drug for use at four locations across Colorado.
 Supplies of the medication – which is in high demand across the nation – are extremely limited.
 Allocations were made to states based on population and COVID-19 cases.

-The treatment also will be available at University of Colorado Hospital in Aurora, Poudre Valley Hospital in Fort Collins and at Yampa Valley Medical Center in Steamboat Springs.
+The treatment also will be available at the University of Colorado Hospital in Aurora, Poudre Valley Hospital in Fort Collins, and at Yampa Valley Medical Center in Steamboat Springs.